Will plant-based foods replace kibble diets made from meat? Here's what science says.

 So, the consensus?
 Some cats and dogs may thrive as long as the diet is nutritionally balanced to avoid health problems.

-Dog owners should be vigilant about specific nutritional requirements of their best friend.
+Dog owners should be vigilant about the specific nutritional requirements of their best friend.
 Knowing what essential nutrients are in these plant-based diets is half the battle!